Takeaway restaurant

 - Callers asking the same three questions every night: open?, delivery?, menu?

-- No way to see whether the QR code on the flyer actually gets scanned.
+- No way to tell if the QR code on the flyer actually gets scanned.

 With WebOustaou

-- A fast, well-ranked site that shows up when people search “pizza + city”.
+- A fast, well-ranked site that shows up on local searches for "restaurant + city".

 - Hours, closures and phone number front and centre, so calls come in for the right reasons.